-The home's foyer and dining room were depicted in The Silence of the Lambs, which earned Oscars for stars Jodie Foster and Anthony Hopkins.
-However, there's no dungeon pit in the basement where the killer, played by Ted Levine, kept his victims before killing and skinning them.
+The foyer and dining room were depicted in the film, but no, there's no dungeon pit in the basement where the killer played by Ted Levine kept his victims before killing and skinning them.
 Those grisly scenes were filmed on a soundstage.

 A film crew spent three days shooting in the home near Perryopolis.
 The Lloyds are selling the house, where they raised their son, because they're downsizing into a ranch-style home they're building a few miles away.

 'Just because I want to gawk at something doesn't mean I want to buy it.' - Erik Gunther, Realtor.com

 A couple months after buying the home, the Lloyds were married Feb.
 13, 1977, in the foyer where Levine's character first meets the FBI agent portrayed by Jodie Foster.